-- 1. Open the file Candy 1. - 2.
+- 1. Open the file Candy 1.
+Click the Show/Hide ¶ button ¶ if necessary. - 2.
 At the top of the document, press Enter.
-Move to the paragraph mark and key Fine Chocolates. - 3.
+Move to the paragraph mark, and key Fine Chocolates. - 3.
 Change the font for the entire document by following these steps: - a.
-Select the entire document by pressing Ctrl+A. - b.
-Open the Font drop-down list on the Ribbon by clicking the down arrow. - c.
+Select the entire document by pressing Ctrl + A. - b.
+Select the Home tab.
+Open the Font drop-down list by clicking the down arrow. - c.
 Locate and click Arial. - 4.
-Change the first line you keyed to 16-point bold by following these steps: - a.
+Change the first line heading to 16-point bold by following these steps: - a.
 Select the text by moving the pointer to the left of the text.
 When the arrow points to the text, click the left mouse button. - b.
 Choose 16 from the Font Size drop-down list on the Ribbon. - c.
 Click the Bold button B on the Ribbon. - 5.
-Apply italic formatting to noncontiguous text by following these steps: - a.
-Move to the end of the document and press Enter. - b.
+Apply italic formatting to noncontiguous text by following these steps: a.
+Move to the end of the document, and press Enter]. - b.
 Key Call our toll-free number: 800-555-2025. - c.
 Select the sentence you just keyed.

 - d.
-Press and hold Ctrl and select the text "Campbell's Confections" in the previous paragraph. - e.
-Click the Italic button Z. - 6.
+Press and hold Ctrl, and select the text "Campbell's Confections" in the first line of the previous paragraph. - e.
+Click the Italic button I. - 6.
 Key new bold text by following these steps: - a.
-Move to the end of the document and place the insertion point to the immediate left of the period. - b.
+Move to the end of the document, and place the insertion point to the immediate left of the period. - b.
 Click the Italic button I to turn off italic. - c.
-Click the Bold button 🕛 to turn on bold.
-Press the Spacebar and key or visit our Web site at www.campbellsconfections.biz. - d.
-Turn off bold. - 7.
-Save the document as [your initials]3-16 in your Lesson 3 folder. - 8.
+Click the Bold button B to turn on bold.
+Press the Spacebar), and key or visit our Web site at www.campbellsconfections.biz.

+d.
+Turn off bold.

+- 7. Save the document as [your initials]2-16 in your Lesson 2 folder. - 8.
 Submit and close the document.